Some customers are contacting us to get help with completing identity verification and filing their confirmation statement.

 If someone else files your confirmation statement, all directors must share their personal codes with them so they can include the details in your company’s filing.

-People with significant control (PSCs) will also need to provide their personal code by their due date.
+People with significant control (PSCs) will also need to provide their personal code by their due date using a separate service – Provide identity verification details for a person with significant control (PSC).
 Check the Companies House register to see the due dates for each role you hold.

 You do not need to provide your personal code for any other filings at this time, including annual accounts.

-Watch our understanding identity verification video and read our guidance on GOV.UK for more information on when you need to verify and provide your personal code
+Read our guidance on GOV.UK for more information on when you need to verify and provide your personal code.

 Verifying your identity as a director or a person with significant control (PSC)